mengbinhao/jack-note/docs/my/english intro.md

 #### What do you like/want to join about the company?

+I'm very interested in this position and look forward to hearing from you.

+you know, I have work experience at foreign company, So I like working with talented ...
 I am excited about the opportunity to collaborate with talented individuals from all over the world, the diverse cultural backgrounds from different countries.
 This position aligns perfectly with my skills and my past work experience. especially for environmental systems or devices.
 So I am confident that I am well-qualified for this role.I can perform it effectively.

 //